reeleen-bit/5mUpDownBTC-Lite/README.md

-# 5mUpDownBTC — Live Price to Beat Tracker for Polymarket 5-Minute Crypto Markets
+# 5mUpDownBTC — Live Crypto Price Tracker for Polymarket

-**Read the market like a pro.**
+A live price tracker for Polymarket's 5-minute crypto markets.

+---

+## What it does

-A free, real-time **Polymarket** price tracker for the **5-minute Up/Down crypto prediction markets** on **BTC, ETH, SOL, XRP, DOGE, BNB and HYPE**.
-These markets settle every 5 minutes against a live **Chainlink** price feed — blink and you've missed the **Price to Beat**.
-5mUpDownBTC tracks it for you, live, on the exact same feed Polymarket itself resolves on, with a full **candlestick chart**, **moving averages**, and early-warning **trading signals** — so you always know the level price needs to clear before the window closes.
+Polymarket's 5-minute Up/Down markets settle against a specific price, fixed the moment each window opens — the **Price to Beat**.
+5mUpDownBTC shows you that price live, on the exact same feed Polymarket itself uses to resolve the market, alongside a live chart, so you can see where the price stands before you place a bet.
+Covers seven markets: **BTC, ETH, SOL, XRP, DOGE, BNB and HYPE**.

 **Try it free, right now:** https://pro.5mupdownbtc.com/cryptor-free.html **Get PRO:** https://www.5mupdownbtc.com/
-**PRO user manual (PDF):** https://18fef2f3-3349-469f-96e6-3f6f0186f1aa.usrfiles.com/ugd/18fef2_f9993e7353634cc0a242d0c643e13d23.pdf

 No sign-up required to try Lite.
 No spam, ever.